esantiel/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 # Problem 1
-Let’s dive into this exploration of the Central Limit Theorem (CLT) through simulations!
-I’ll guide you through creating a Python script that implements the tasks you’ve outlined, complete with explanations and code.
-We’ll simulate sampling distributions from different population types, visualize the results, and discuss the implications—all in a way that’s clear and engaging.
-Since you’ve requested a Markdown document and Python scripts, I’ll structure this response as a Markdown-style explanation with embedded code that you can copy into a Jupyter notebook or Python file.

----

 ### Exploring the Central Limit Theorem Through Simulations

 The Central Limit Theorem (CLT) tells us that, under certain conditions, the distribution of sample means will approximate a normal distribution as the sample size grows, regardless of the population’s original shape.
 This is a powerful idea, and simulations are a fantastic way to see it in action.
 Let’s break this down step-by-step.